joshpled/Communities/README.md

 ## Future Developments
 * Mobile Application (Progressive Web App | React Native)
 * Firebase implementation
+* Location Based (Implement GPS local group search)

 ## Status
 Project is: _in progress_, because it started as a school project and it's still in development.

 ## Inspiration
+Meetup and Facebook Groups are wonderful tools for meeting people.
+However, since all of our phones can now show us the closest restaurants and stores, why not the closests gather of minds?
+I want to meet people who knit and want to have a knit party.
+I want to meet people in real life that share my interests.
+If "eyes are the window to your soul" then our phones are the window to our world.

 ## License
 Copyright (c) 2020 Joshua Perez Leduc